 Focal points.
 A little hack to keep balanced while learning yoga exercises before my customary morning cigarette drenched in coffee.
 Happy Valley palm tree leaves, a miniature sailboat about to disappear behind the Atlantic horizon or slowly moving my eyes along the path of the incandescent clouds whispering over the misty twelve apostels.
 No sight fails to amaze in this majestical little place on earth.

-A few weeks ago I set foot on land in Camps Bay and introduced myself to six other citizens of the world.
+A few weeks ago I set foot on land in Camps Bay to introduce myself to six other world citizens.
 I’ve been co-living with them for this first part of my stay in Cape Town.

-Acoustic sunset romance with the backing vocals of dying branches gasping for their last breaths before tumbling into the ashes of the braai.
-Daybreak coding sessions make up for a lengthy lunch nearby the beach.
-If life is only as good as the memories we make, I think i’m exactly where i needed to be.
+Acoustic sunset romance on the backing vocals of dying branches, gasping for a last breath before tumbling into ashes on in the braai.
+Daybreak coding sessions to make up for lengthy lunches nearby the beach.
+If life is only as good as the memories we make, I think i’m exactly where i need to be.

-As the blended Strathearn family members are about to all go our separate ways to spend the holidays, I can somehow sense the impending doom of a lonely Christmas.
+As the blended Strathearn 11 family members are about to all go our separate ways to spend the holidays, I can somehow sense the impending doom of a lonely Christmas.
 No family or friends this year.
 No pointless conversation about the meaning of life with my furry buddy.
+Me, myself and I.

 Far out of sight is society that conditioned me to not even try finding comfort in being alone.
 Set sail.
 I’ll do it the hard way if I have to.